markolalovic/latent2likert/README.md

 <img src="figures/example-2.png" alt="Example 1." width="800">

-By increasing the sample size (and number of levels), the sampling distribution converges to a skew normal distribution.
-We can observe this by increasing the sample size to a million and levels to 100 (number of items = 1 by default):
+By increasing the sample size (and number of levels), the sampling distribution converges to a skew-normal distribution.
+We can observe this by increasing the sample size to a million and levels to 100 (the number of items = 1 by default):

 ```R